 Music is a vital ingredient in the Marriage Service.
 It sets the atmosphere and enables everyone to join in singing the Hymns.

 When choosing your Hymns try to choose ones that you think everyone will know and therefore be able to join in the singing.
 (Our own favourites may not be very well known to everyone!)

 It is usual to have two Hymns, and this seems to fit very comfortably into the Order of Service; one at the beginning, the second after the Signing of the Registers.

 You will need to discuss your choice of music before you print your Order of Service.
-The organist will be pleased to talk to you about this, preferably after the Sunday service when your banns are read or at some mutually convenient time well before your Wedding date.
+The Musical Director will be pleased to talk to you about this, preferably after the Sunday service when your banns are read or at some mutually convenient time well before your Wedding date.

 Dear Lord and Father of Mankind